-MBO has developed a scoring rubric to be used in the subgrantee selection process for deployment projects using the template provided by NTIA.
+WBO has developed a scoring rubric to be used in the subgrantee selection process for deployment projects using the template provided by NTIA.
+The scoring rubric will be used to identify preliminary winners among competing projects covering the same location(s).
 The methodology for scoring each of the criteria outlined in the scoring rubric including examples is further detailed in Sections 2.4.2.4 - 2.4.2.6 below.